Swimming following the Covid-19 pandemic28/05/2021

 Read on to find out more about swimming following the pandemic and help you with any concerns before returning to the water.

 Covid-19 is a highly infectious disease, which mainly affects the lungs.
 It has a wide range of severity, with some people showing no symptoms to some becoming critically ill.

-Common symptoms include a fever, a dry cough and loss of taste and smell.
+Common symptoms include a fever, a dry cough and loss of taste and smell, shortness of breath, feeling tired or exhausted, an aching body, headache, sore throat, blocked or runny nose, loss of appetite, diarrhoea, feeling sick or being sick.
 The experience of illness and recovery can differ from person to person.
 A number of patients are experiencing long term symptoms after the acute illness (sometimes referred to as ‘Long Covid’).